AgoraIO-Community/VideoUIKit-macOS/Sources/Agora-Video-UIKit/AgoraUIKit.docc/Quickstart UIKit.md

 )
 ```

-Treat ``AgoraVideoViewer`` as you would any UIView.
+Treat ``AgoraVideoViewer`` as you would any NSView.
 It can use constraints, or just be positioned in the same way any other view in your app.

 ### Joining Channels